mit-ll/LLAMAComm/README.md

 ## Disclaimer

 DISTRIBUTION STATEMENT A. Approved for public release: distribution unlimited.

 <b>© 2019 MASSACHUSETTS INSTITUTE OF TECHNOLOGY</b>

-Subject to FAR 52.227-11 – Patent Rights – Ownership by the Contractor (May 2014).
+* Subject to FAR 52.227-11 – Patent Rights – Ownership by the Contractor (May 2014)
+* SPDX-License-Identifier: GPL-2.0-or-later

 This material is based upon work supported by the DARPA under Air Force Contract No. FA8702-15-D-0001.
 Any opinions, findings, conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of DARPA.

 The software/firmware is provided to you on an As-Is basis

-SPDX-License-Identifier: GPL-2.0-or-later